top of page

 19. Where was the Book of Revelation written?

-c.
-It was written in Jerusalem after the Babylonians destroyed the Temple.

 b.
+It was written by Jeremiah in Jerusalem after the Babylonians destroyed the Temple.

-The Book of Revelation was written by John on the Island of Patmos.
+The Book of Revelation was written by John on the Island of Patmos about 96 AD.

 Emperor Domitian sent John there as a prisoner because of his Christian faith.